 You may already feel strongly that you don’t want to go into a care home, or you may think that it’s a worrying time thinking you might be forced into a care home.
 Perhaps you’re simply in denial about needing care.

-Read on to discover the 3 strongest reasons a residential care home could be a bad choice:
+Read on to discover the 3 main reasons a residential care home may not be the right choice for you:

 Life Enjoyment